Azure/azure-policy/README.md

 ### Resource management that bypasses Azure Resource Manager

 Resource providers are free to implement their own resource management operations outside of Azure Resource Manager ("dataplane" operations).
 In almost every Azure resource type, the distinction between resource management and dataplane operations is clear and the resource provider only implements resource management one way.
 Occasionally, a resource provider may choose to implement a type that can be managed both ways.
 In this case, Azure Policy controls the standard Azure Resource Manager API normally, but operations on the direct resource provider API to create, modify and delete resources of that type bypass Azure Resource Manager so they are invisible to Azure Policy.
 Since policy enforcement is incomplete, we recommend that customers do not implement policies targeting such a resource type.
 This is the list of known such resource types:

 - Microsoft.Storage/storageAccounts/blobServices/containers

 The storage team has implemented blob public access control on storage accounts to address this scenario.
 Per-account public access control of blobs can be controlled by Azure Policy using the new alias ```Microsoft.Storage/storageAccounts/allowBlobPublicAccess```.

-Note that Azure policies for dataplane operations of certain targeted resource providers is also supported or under active development.

  - Microsoft.Sql/servers/firewallRules